 Nobody trusts digital information anymore—but with my first-person journalism techniques, you’ll learn how to tell true stories that readers believe.

-Martha Nichols says Talking Writing is the magazine she’s always wanted to read, and much of her writing and editorial energy for the past decade has been devoted to running TW, a nonprofit organization, and her teaching at Harvard University Extension School.
+Martha Nichols is the author of First-Person Journalism: A Guide to Writing Personal Nonfiction with Real Impact (Routledge, 2022).
+Much of her writing and editorial energy since 2010 has been devoted to running Talking Writing, a digital literary magazine and nonprofit organization, along with her teaching at Harvard University Extension School.
 She edited and contributed to the first Talking Writing Books anthology—Into Sanity: Essays About Mental Health, Mental Illness, and Living in Between—which was published in 2019.

 Martha got her editorial start in book publishing, then shifted to magazine journalism in the early 1990s, working as an associate editor at Harvard Business Review and Women’s Review of Books.
 Her work has appeared in HBR, WRB, Utne Reader, Christian Science Monitor, Salon, and Brain, Child magazine, among many other journals.
 She has also been a reporter for Youth Today, a national newspaper on youth services.

-While freelancing full-time in the late 1990s, Martha served as a structural editor and book doctor for many business titles from Oxford University Press.
-She received her bachelor’s degree in psychology from Reed College (1980) and a master’s degree in creative writing from San Francisco State University (1985).
-A writing workshop that Martha led during the mid-1980s in San Francisco is the subject of Until We Are Strong Together: Women Writers in the Tenderloin by Caroline Heller (Teachers College Press, 1997), which examines nontraditional teaching techniques in community settings.
+Martha received her bachelor’s degree in psychology from Reed College (1980) and a master’s degree in creative writing from San Francisco State University (1985).
+A writing workshop that she led during the mid-1980s in San Francisco is the subject of Until We Are Strong Together: Women Writers in the Tenderloin by Caroline Heller (Teachers College Press, 1997), which examines nontraditional teaching techniques in community settings.

 We won't spam!